 Montmartre is Paris’s best neighborhood and is full of wonderful things to see and do.
-Montmartre can be easily walked in a day, and this walking guide will show you the biggest sights.
-Allow yourself time to explore, Montmartre is full of cool shops and small streets to explore.
+Montmartre has enough sights to spend a whole day here.
+Our walking guide will show you the biggest sights.
+Allow yourself extra time to explore, Montmartre is full of cool shops and small streets.

-We stayed in Montmartre for 7 days and used it as our home base to explore Paris.
-Sacre Coeur is here, which is the stunning church on a hill which can be seen from all over the city.
+We stayed in Montmartre for 7 days on our Babymoon in Paris and used it as our home base to explore the city.
+Sacre Coeur is here, which is the stunning church on a hill which can be seen from all around.
 There is tons of history in Montmartre as well, if you know where to look.

-Here’s a a quick guide to get you started so you too can discover Montmartre!
+Here’s a guide to get you started so you too can discover Montmartre!

 Getting to Montmartre / When to Go

-“Monday is the day Abbesses sleeps.”
+- “Monday is the day Abbesses sleeps.”- As told to us by our Airbnb host.
 If you can visit this area and Montmartre in general on any other day, do it.

 Coquelicot Bakery and Restaurant